farizrahman4u/dl4j-test-resources/src/main/resources/regression_testing/100b4/100b4_regression_test_readme.md

 Note that the custom layer JSON needs to be modified to point to the file in the unit tests: org.deeplearning4j.regressiontest.customlayer100a.CustomLayer

+Can easily add dtypes, should add bflaot16 for beta5.

 ```java
 import java.io.DataOutputStream;
 import java.io.File;